 Tip #3: Detect perceived loading time

-Most users don't care much about what values analysis tools spit out.
-The only thing that counts for them is: How quickly does this website (seem to) load?
+Most users don't really care what values analysis tools spit out.
+The only thing that matters to them is how fast theyfeel site loads.

 It's therefore important that you, as the site operator, improve this feeling of speed as much as possible.
 This can be done by optimal caching, above-the-fold optimization or, if your customers are located abroad, by using a content delivery network (CDN).